-There are a lot to choose from but we have tried several and feel strongly about our selections as they are described below.
+There is a lot to choose from, but we have tried several and feel strongly about our selections as they are described below.

 So the harnesses we have evaluated have been put through the test.

-You can spend a lot of time researching the various ratings of each, what kind of accessories, how strong it is, what sizes are offered, etc, etc. Or, you can read below.
+You can spend a lot of time researching the various ratings of each, what kind of accessories, how strong it is, what sizes are offered, etc. Or you can read below.
 We’ve done the grunt work for you.

 Grunt work.
 See what I did there?